The Economic Impact of Low- and High-Frequency Temperature Changes

 Finally, our European panel is a subset of the international panel and is comprised of 20 European countries with sufficient geographic variation across the European continent (no Eastern European countries are included).
-These countries (with their corresponding abbreviations in parentheses) are: Switzerland (CHE), Ireland (IRL), Great Britain (GBR), France (FRA), Denmark (DNK), Sweden (SWE), Netherlands (NLD), Spain (ESP), Norway (NOR), Portugal (PRT), Italy (ITA), Germany (DEU), Austria (AUT), Finland (FIN), Malta (MLT), Belgium (BEL), Luxembourg (LUX), Cyprus (CYP), Iceland (ISL), Greece (GRC).
+These countries (with their corresponding abbreviations in parentheses) are: Switzerland, Ireland, Great Britain, France, Denmark, Sweden, Netherlands, Spain, Norway, Portugal, Italy, Germany, Austria, Finland, Malta, Belgium, Luxembourg, Cyprus, Iceland, Greece.
 For this panel, $T=66$ and $N=20$.